 Eggs are fine if you fully boil or fry them.

 If you love cheese, take note!
-Soft, unpasteurised cheese like camembert, gorgonzola, and blue cheese carry the bacterium Listeria.
+Soft, unpasteurised cheese like camembert, gorgonzola, and bleu cheese carry the bacterium Listeria.

 Pasteurised cheese is safe, but check the label before purchasing or eating it!